 The Redline EX offers some unique features in exchange for its higher price.
 For example, it's the only one that can't be detected by the Spectre radar detector-detector.
 The RDD is used by police to spot illicit detectors and the Redline EX is immune to it.

-It's also one of the few able to sniff out Mutaradar and Gatso radar increasingly being used by red light and speed cameras.
+It's also the only one of the three able to detect Multaradar and Gatso radar, increasingly being used by red light and speed cameras.

 Escort Passport Max 360c